Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the Australian Centre for Field Robotics and the Rio Tinto Centre for Mine Automation.
-The authors would like to acknowledge all academic and professional staff, as well as students from the past and present, who have contributed to the success of RTCMA.
+The authors would like to acknowledge all students and staff from the past and present who have contributed to the success of RTCMA.

 [title={References}]